chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     ```

     - The first command will create the backup to the `/var/opt/chef-automate/backup` location unless you specify the location in `config.toml` file.
-    - The second command will create the `bootstrap.abb`.
+    - The second command will create the `bootstrap.abb` this bundle captures any local credentials or secrets that aren’t persisted in the database.
     - Once the backup is completed, save the backup Id.
 For example: `20210622065515`.

-1. Create **Bundle** using the following command:
+1. Go to `/var/opt/chef-automate/backup` location unless you specify the location in `config.toml` file and create **Bundle** using the following command:

     ```bash
-    tar -cvf backup.tar.gz path/to/backup/<backup_id>/ /path/to/backup/automatebackup-elasticsearch/ /path/to/backup/.tmp/
+    tar -cvf backup.tar.gz <backup_id>/ automatebackup-elasticsearch/ .tmp/
     ```

 1. Transfer the `tar` bundle to one of the Chef Automate HA Frontend Nodes.

 1. Transfer the `bootstrap.abb` file to all the Chef Automate HA FrontEnd Nodes (both Chef Automate and Chef Infra Server).

+1. Go to Bastion

+    - Create a .toml (say os_config.toml) file in the Bastion host, copy the following content with the path to the repo and then patch this file in all the OpenSearch nodes.

+    ```bash
+    [path]
+      # Replace /mnt/automate_backups with the backup_mount config found on the Bastion host in /hab/a2_deploy_workspace/a2ha.rb
+      repo = "/mnt/automate_backups"
+    ```

+    Following command will patch the configuration in all the OpenSearch nodes.
+    `chef-automate config patch --opensearch <PATH TO OS_CONFIG.TOML>`

+    - Create a .toml (say automate.toml) file in the Bastion host, copy the following content and then patch this file in all the Frontend nodes.

+    ```bash
+    [global.v1.external.opensearch.backup]
+        enable = true
+        location = "fs"
+    [global.v1.external.opensearch.backup.fs]
+        # The `path.repo` setting you've configured on your OpenSearch nodes must be a parent directory of the setting you configure here:
+        path = "/mnt/automate_backups"
+    [global.v1.backups.filesystem]
+        path = "/mnt/automate_backups"
+    ```

+    Following command will patch the configuration in all the Frontend nodes:
+    `chef-automate config patch --fe <PATH TO automate.toml>`

 1. Go the Chef Automate HA, where we copied the `tar` file.
 Unzip the bundle using:

     ```bash
     tar -xf backup.tar.gz -C /mnt/automate_backups
-    ```

-1. Stop all the services at frontend nodes in Automate HA Cluster.
-Run the following command to all the Automate and Chef Infra Server nodes:

-    ``` bash
-    sudo chef-automate stop
     ```

 1. Run the following command at Chef-Automate node of Automate HA cluster to get the applied `config`: